davidseddy1/ReputationIndex/docs/userguide/Set-Up.md

     -Paste the image URI which you saved earlier -Leave Private Repository authentication alone
-    -Do your port mapping, in this case it will DesiredPort:8000, since 8000 is the container port -Choose Hard Limit 128 for Memory Limit
+    -Do your port mapping, in this case it will DesiredPort:8000, since 8000 is the container port -Choose Hard Limit of at most 128 or 64 for Memory Limit -In advanced settings go down to Storage and Log Settings -Go to the subheading called log configurations -Select awslogs,leave the auto-filled answers alone
-    -Select create task, don't bother with the advanced settings
+    -Navigate to the bottom of the page, and select create
+  - Select create task

 **Add TaskDefinition to cluster**
 - Go to your cluster, and choose the task tab